 We've continued adding enhancements since then geared towards making your experience using OmniServer as natural and easy as possible, including a tree view, and import/export support for devices and topics at a server level and, within a protocol, items, registers, topic variables and even command/response messages.

-Now, we're realizing the culmination of a vision that many of our users and we ourselves have had for awhile now - an easier to use protocol builder with support for natural behaviors like dragging and dropping a message sequence, setting up your own layout with just the sequences you use the most when building an OmniServer protocol and even the ability to define your own custom "Favorite" sequences that you frequently use.
+Now, we've realized the culmination of a vision that many of our users and we ourselves have had for awhile now - an easier to use protocol builder with support for natural behaviors like dragging and dropping a message sequence, setting up your own layout with just the sequences you use the most when building an OmniServer protocol and even the ability to define your own custom "Favorite" sequences that you frequently use.

 Easier Creation and Editing of Protocol Components within Lists